An unboxing video can be your marketing leverage, a tool for both customer acquisition and retention. How can you achieve that? Find out in this blog!

 People, who don’t know much about your brand, get an extensive look at it from someone “outside” your company.
 An influencer is not biased, because their primary goal is to build a community and remain credible.
 Unless you pay them to make a promotional video, it’s their honest opinion.

 Beauty subscription boxes are great benchmarks for measuring the benefits of unboxing videos.
 Influencers create multiple video-reviews of monthly sets, brand comparisons, etc. And companies like Glossybox or Birchbox treat these videos as a social proof.

-It’s just like websites that gather people’s opinions.
-Nobody wants to throw away their money just like that.
+It’s just like websites that gather customer reviews.
+No shopper wants to throw away their money just like that.
 Social proof is very important these days.

 An unboxing video is also a customer retention tool.